santiagossz/pypsark-api/README.md

 - restaurants (http://localhost:8080/customer-top-restaurants)

 You may use an API platform like Insomia/Postman to make the GET requests and get the respective JSON files

+Testing
+Open the following link localhost:8888 (http://localhost:8888/)

+in the folder data/ you will see the spark-warehouse (data) & catalog (metadata)

+Open the file work/test/test.ipynb to test the successful api queries